 The expert will give you detailed instructions on what to do and whether you should go to a hospital.

-Poison control or your healthcare provider decides the best treatment in each case of poisoning.
-In many cases, at-home care is enough to help you recover.
-Some people need care at a hospital to recover.
+Poison control or your healthcare provider will decide the best treatment.
+Often, first aid is enough to help you recover.
+But you may need care at a hospital.

-Treatments vary widely according to the type of poison and how it affects you.
-Possible treatments include:
+Treatments vary according to the type of poison and how it affects you.
+Besides first aid, other possible treatments include:

 Poisoning affects each person differently.
 It depends on the type of poison and other factors like your age and health.
 Some common forms of poisoning, like food poisoning or poison ivy exposure, are mild and go away with at-home care.
 More serious situations may require hospitalization.
 Sometimes, poisoning can be fatal.